 Lesson 1 of 6 of our beginner's guide to SEO

 Understanding search engines

-In order to better understand the concept of SEO, it is important to have a clear and precise understanding of how search engines work.
+In order to better understand the concept of SEO, it’s important to have a clear and precise knowledge of how search engines work.

 Google’s web index is well over 100,000,000 gigabytes in size and consists of trillions of pages.

 When you search using Google, you are not searching "the internet" as such – you’re actually searching Google's enormous database of indexed of web pages.

 This is how Google can search through millions of sites and display the information back to you in just a couple of seconds.